apache/couchdb/src/docs/src/setup/cluster.rst

 .. warning::

-    Tricks with ``/etc/hosts`` and ``libresolv`` don't work with Erlang.
-    Either properly set up DNS and use fully-qualified domain names, or use IP addresses.
-DNS and FQDNs are preferred.

     Changing the name later is somewhat cumbersome (i.e. moving shards), which is why you will want to set it once and not have to change it.